GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-getting-start-python.md

 <p>
 Python is an interpreted
 language.
-Written source code is ran on a secondary program which executes the instructions.
+Written source code is run on a secondary program which executes the instructions.
 The most common, reference interpreter is
 <a href="https://docs.python-guide.org/starting/which-python/#implementations"